JezSw/nekRS/doc/source/references.rst

     *Proceedings of the American Institute of Aeronautics and Astronautics* (1996)

 ..
-[Kok] Kok, J.C. and Spekreijse, S.P.
-"Efficient and Accurate Implementation of the :math:`k`-:math:`\omega`
+[Kok2000] Kok, J.C. and Spekreijse, S.P.
+"Efficient and Accurate Implementation of the :math:`k`-:math:`\omega` Turbulence Model in the NLR Multi-Block Navier-Stokes System," *European Congress on Computational Methods in Applied Sciences and Engineering* (2000)

-    Turbulence Model in the NLR Multi-Block Navier-Stokes System," *European Congress on Computational Methods in Applied Sciences and Engineering* (2000)
+..
+[Kumar2024] Kumar, Vishal, et al. "DDES Study of Confined and Unconfined NACA Wing Sections Using Spectral Elements." *arXiv preprint arXiv:2410.05561* (2024).

 ..
 [Launder] Launder, B.E. and Spalding, D.B.
 "The Numerical Computation of Turbulent Flows,"
     *Computer Methods in Applied Mechanics and Engineering* **3** 269-289 (1974)